haynieresearch/jarvis/README.md

 * /opt/jarvis/stt/config/config.yaml
 * /opt/jarvis/web/webapi/sms/config.php

-If you utilize the installJarvis script it will set you up with ready to edit configuration files.
+If you utilize the install script it will set you up with ready to edit configuration files.
 Otherwise, you can copy the .example files located in each primary directory.

 ### Setup
 *This assumes you are setting up Home Assistant from scratch.*